JosephCantrell/Eye-Popping-Deals/README.md

 The bot will begin by attempting to visit the URL listed in the config file.
 The bot then gets redirected to the login screen where it will  automatically log the user in.
-After this it sleeps for 10 seconds, checks the upcoming checkbox and begins scrolling Scrolling will continue until the bot finds the bottom of the infinite scrolling element.
+After this it sleeps for 10 seconds, checks the upcoming checkbox, if -u is enabled, and begins scrolling Scrolling will continue until the bot finds the bottom of the infinite scrolling element.
 While scrolling, the bot saves every 10 items (how many load per scroll refresh) to the `data.csv` file.